kube-logging/logging-operator/README.md

 If you find this project useful here's how you can help:

-- Send a pull request with your new features and bug fixes
+:rocket: Send a pull request with your new features and bug fixes
-- Help new users with issues they may encounter
+:muscle: Help new users with issues they may encounter
-- Support the development of this project and star this repo!
+:star: Support the development of this project and star this repo!
+:metal: If you use the operator, we would like to kindly ask you to add yourself to the list of production adopters.
 For more information please read the [developer documentation](./docs/developers.md)

 ## License